 6. Can you even stand the cute on this gold yarn and felt leaf wreath?
 Check out the tutorial by Tiffany at Tiffanyzajas.com.

-7. Pine cones and paint–two cheap supplies, make the white and yellow wreath by Jelica at A Pretty Mix magical.
+7. Pine cones and paint–two cheap supplies, make the white and yellow fall wreath by Jelica at A Pretty Mix magical.

 8. Navy polka dots and a big ole orange bow?
 Hello Fall!
 I really wish there was a tutorial by Sharstin but I bet you could figure it out.